ANormalRaft/ToolForme/README.md

 # ToolForme
 A mod that allows an item to momentarily become another.
-Inspired by the "empowered state" mechanic present in various video games
+Inspired by the "empowered state" mechanic present in various video games.
+Meant to be used with tools/weapons

 ## What it do tho?
  When the mod's keybind is pressed, if the item in the mainhand can be transformed, it shall change form: